 In sum, builders invest strongly in innovation but focus their resources and time on building this capacity internally.

-THIRD type of innovator
+And last, the forth type of innovator

 The experimenter: exploring internal opportunities.